The difference between being a freshman in high school versus being a freshman in college is like night and day.

 According to the Merriam-Webster dictionary, the word “freshman” itself is derived from a 15th Century term for a new member of a religious order.
 (It was also used as a somewhat unflattering term for what we would call today a “newbie”.)

-Lately, though, there has been a movement among schools to replace the terms “freshman” and “freshmen” as they are considered gendered titles (not to mention the fact that a full sixty percent of college freshmen in the U.S. are actually freshwomen!)
-In fact, in 2021, Penn State became one of several universities that has officially banned the word “freshman”.
+In fact, in 2025, Penn State became one of several universities that has officially banned the word “freshman”.
 The preferred terminology for freshman on many campuses in the current day is “first-year student”, “first-year”, or “frosh”.
 Additionally, “upperclassmen” have been re-termed “upper-level students”.
 (Yale even promulgates guidelines on how to properly use these updated terms.)

 What Does a Freshman Look Like?

-High school freshmen tend to look noticeably younger compared to upperclassmen.
-They also tend to congregate and socialize together, mixing less with the older students who are mostly unknown to them.
-Most high school freshmen only have classes with others in their grade, meaning they tend to not interact so much with the grades above them until a bit later into their journies.
+Most high school freshmen only have classes with others in their grade, meaning they tend to not interact so much with the grades above them until a bit later into their journeys.
 Additionally, while freshmen do have opportunities to join clubs, sports, and other organizations in which there are a mix of grades, the distinction between underclassmen and upperclassmen offers less opportunities for students to intermingle with those who are further in their time in high school.

 In college, on the other hand, the difference in appearance between an 18-year-old freshman and a 21-year-old senior is relatively insignificant.
-Like high school freshman, college frosh tend to socialize together – especially during the first year in the freshmen dorms.
+Like high school freshmen, college frosh tend to socialize together – especially during the first year in the freshmen dorms.
 But mixing between grades is more fluid in college, thanks to classes, clubs, sports, social activities where first-year college students can readily become acquainted with upperclassmen from the start.

-Historically speaking, freshman in both high school and college have all too often been the target of hazing.
-This is a ritualized form of public humiliation, and can range from symbolic slights to all-out violent bullying.
 School administrators have always looked down upon hazing, and today the practice is prohibited in the majority of high schools and colleges.
 Fortunately, today’s young people are more enlightened than in previous generations, and less likely to tolerate abusive behavior among their peers.

 A New Life Chapter